THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES. FOR MORE INFORMATION.

 They would love to hear from you and catch up.

 You might even want to set plans to get together in the future.

 - Read now: Learn how much happiness costs

 Museums are a great way to spend an afternoon.

 And many of them have free admission days or discounted rates for students.

 So if you’re looking for something to do, why not visit a local museum?

-You may be surprised with how much you enjoy it.
+You may be surprised by how much you enjoy it.